calvinmclean/automated-garden/docs/app_advanced.md

   - `controller`

 ## Features
-- User-friendly REST API for managing Gardens and Plants
+- User-friendly REST API for managing Gardens, Zones and Plants
-- Reliable scheduled actions using [`gocron`](https://github.com/go-co-op/gocron) for watering and lighting Plants
+- Reliable scheduled actions using [`gocron`](https://github.com/go-co-op/gocron) for watering and lighting
 - Connect to MQTT to publish messages to distributed controllers
 - Connect to InfluxDB to read time-series data that comes from controllers